DLR-RM/stable-baselines3/docs/guide/examples.rst

   # ProcgenEnv is already vectorized
   venv = ProcgenEnv(num_envs=2, env_name='starpilot')

-  # PPO does not currently support Dict observations
+  # To use only part of the observation:
-  # this will be solved in https://github.com/DLR-RM/stable-baselines3/pull/243
+  # venv = VecExtractDictObs(venv, "rgb")

-  venv = VecExtractDictObs(venv, "rgb")
+  # Wrap with a VecMonitor to collect stats and avoid errors
   venv = VecMonitor(venv=venv)

-  model = PPO("MlpPolicy", venv, verbose=1)
+  model = PPO("MultiInputPolicy", venv, verbose=1)
   model.learn(10000)